Nana2929/ORA-modrl/report.md

 ## Data Collection and Analysis Result

 ### Data Collection
 We use the data in case study from Amiri's paper.
 The scene is set at a well-populated region of Iran located near sourthern Central Alborz, with several active faults surrounding (hence the disaster is imagined to be an earthquake).
-We consider
 1. $I$ contains 5 suppliers, including Sari, Qazvin, Tehran, Arak and Isfahan.
-2. $J$ contains 15 candidate points, including Gorgan, Semnan, Sari, Rasht, Qazvin, Karaj, Tehran, Varamin, Roibatkarim, Islamshahr, Shahriar, Gom, Arak, Isfahan and Kashan.
+2. $J$ contains 15 candidate nodes, including Gorgan, Semnan, Sari, Rasht, Qazvin, Karaj, Tehran, Varamin, Roibatkarim, Islamshahr, Shahriar, Gom, Arak, Isfahan and Kashan.
 Their pair-wise distance statistics are shown in figure 3.
-The setup costs of an RDC and a CS are shown in figure 3.
+The setup costs of an RDC ($F^R$) and a CS ($F^C$) are shown in figure 3.
-3. $K$ contains 15 demand points (AAs) which are the same as $J$.
+3. $K$ contains 15 demand points (AAs).
 The first 8 nodes are low-risk AAs while the later 7 are high-risk ones (the former is denoted $K/K'$ while the latter is denoted $K'$).
 Their demands under all scenarios ($D_{kcs}$) are shown in figure 4.
+The capacity of AA is an arbitrary value set to 16 (same unit as the capacity of an RDC and CS).
 4. $C$ is the set of commodities, here we use water, food, and shelter.
-5. $S$ is the set of scenarios with probabilites $p_s = [0.45, 0.3, 0.1, 0.15]$.
+5. $S$ is the set of scenarios with occurrence probabilites $p_s = [0.45, 0.3, 0.1, 0.15]$.

-Note that $I$ is a subset of $J$, and $J = K$.
-Although it could seem unreasonable that the resource sources and the demand points are the same nodes in calculation, we assume that the affected area and the center building are located in different geographical locations; they are simply within the same city.
+Note that $I$ is a subset of $J$, and $J = K$ in terms of the distance statistics.
+We assume that, for example, if Sari is an affected area and a RDC in a solution, it means the area and the center are located in different geographical locations within the province Sari.
+In this way we could reuse the distance statistis.
+We virtually see $J$ and $K$ as 2 sets of nodes with different property to avoid confusion.
 Same reasoning goes for the subset condition of $I \subseteq J$.

 <figure>
   <img